maxnordstrom/CTF_writeups/2025-05-15-Outpost24CTF/storage_of_ancient_egyptian_artifacts/README.md

 - **Role:** Staff
 - **Clearance level:** 2

 It also told me I had *access to staff-only artifacts and research notes*.
 But nothing new appeared in the gallery.
-Sure, I had a higher clearance level.
-But I had a hunch: there must be a more privileged user...
+Sure, I had a higher clearance level, but I had a hunch: there must be a more privileged user...

 ## 👑 King of the Castle.
 Or Pyramid?